Mark Ledogar, President

 Pete earned his Bachelor’s degree from Indiana University Bloomington.
 His adventurous personality has taken him to different parts of the world, including the Soviet Union and Portugal.
 In addition to travel Pete participates in triathlons and has completed an Iron Man distance race.
 Pete is thrilled to be a part of the Seven Generations Ahead and is looking forward to helping to continue to promote the SGA vision of building more sustainable communities.
-Pete has lived in Oak Park for over 16 years.
-He enjoys spending time with his two sons and their dog Jenna.
-He can be reached at firstname.lastname@example.org.
+Pete has been a member of the Oak Park community since 2002.
+He can be reached at email@example.com.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.